kalilagreen-pursuit/CharneyConnect/replit.md

 # Charney CRM - AI-Native Condo Sales Tracking

 ## Overview
 Charney CRM is an iPad-optimized CRM system for real-time condo sales tracking and lead management.
-It features a visual Unit Map with color-coded status, comprehensive lead management, and WebSocket-powered real-time updates.
-The project aims to provide a professional, data-focused interface for Demo Day presentations, enabling efficient lead conversion and unit sales tracking.
+It features a visual Unit Map with color-coded status, comprehensive lead management, WebSocket-powered real-time updates, and an AI-powered sales assistant.
+The project aims to provide a professional, data-focused interface for Demo Day presentations, enabling efficient lead conversion and unit sales tracking with intelligent sales coaching.

 ## User Preferences
 - **Brand Guidelines**: Charney brand design system with red (#FF5959), black, and cream colors